TIBCOSoftware/snappy-cloud-tools/docker/README.md

 9. **Stop Docker Compose**

- To stop and remove containers from Docker Engine
+ To stop and remove containers from the Docker Engine, run the command:

  ```
  $ docker-compose -f docker-compose.yml down